jamos-tay/aeutils/user_docs.md

 ![Pop up](img/popup.png)

 - Some buttons will read a value from the Settings tab which will affect functionality, such as the loop length.
 Check each script's documentation for which settings are read.
+- All plugin functionality is achieved using vanilla AE.
+You can uninstall the plugin at any time without breaking existing projects.
+- This also means you can tweak any generated result if it's not to your liking.

 ## Errors